2021Marymoor R/C Club Flight Training

 Our goal is for all students to enjoy a safe and inspiring training experience.
 The information here can be a bit intimidating at first.
 Rest assured that we are enthused about helping you, as we have done for many, many new fliers.
 We will introduce knowledge to the student at their own pace.
 We want every student to succeed.
 After all, flying is a lot more fun when we have new friends to share it with!

 - AMA membership (http://www.modelaircraft.org) and MAR/C membership are both recommended.
 You must join both before you can fly solo.

-- MAR/C membership is “provisional” (yellow badge) until the student passes a flight proficiency test and gains the privilege to solo.
+- MAR/C membership is “provisional” (yellow badge) until the student passes a flight proficiency test and gains the privilege to fly on their own, "solo".